 Manufacturers in Southeast Asia are ramping up their efforts to attract tier 1 OEMs as the U.S.-China trade war rumbles on and labour costs continue to rise in China.
 We look at which countries in Southeast Asia offer a viable manufacturing and investment alternative to China and what challenges will companies face.

-With “Industry 4.0” fast becoming mainstream in manufacturing, offering a new level of efficiency and productivity to those investing in them, what sparks will ignite when applied to Southeast Asia?
+With “Industry 4.0” being the next big thing in manufacturing, offering a new level of efficiency and productivity to that chose to invest, what sparks will ignite when applied to Southeast Asia?

 We had the opportunity to speak with Bor Chun Gooi, General Manager of Keysight Global Services -East, an expert in Keysight’s operations in Southeast Asia.
 Using Keysight’s long-term operation in Southeast Asia as an example, Bor Chun shares their experience in securing a foothold in the Southeast Asian market and highlighted some opportunities and challenges that companies will face when entering this new market.